 Frequently Asked Questions

 Yes.
 Some, but not all, of the University Core courses can be fulfilled through transfer courses.
 Which courses can be fulfilled depends on how many credits a transfer student has earned prior to matriculating at Seattle University, which specific courses they have completed, and whether they have received a transferable associate degree.
 Students who have completed a transferable associate degree will receive the most credit towards Core requirements.
-For comprehensive information please see the University Core Curriculum Policy 2012-01 on the Office of the Registrar's Academic Policies webpage.
+For comprehensive information, please see the University Core Curriculum (2012-01) policy.

 Yes.
 Running Start credits are treated as transfer credits and may count, depending on which courses were completed and how many credits a student has earned.

 Every SU student will take the two Global Challenges courses most outside of their major/general area of study.
-For example, a student seeking a BA in Psychology will take the Humanities and Global Challenges course and the Natural Science and Global Challenges course.
-A student majoring in Chemistry will take the Humanities and Global Challenges course and the Social Science and Global Challenges course.
+For example, a student seeking a BA in Psychology will take a Humanities and Global Challenges course and a Natural Science and Global Challenges course.
+A student majoring in Chemistry will take a Humanities and Global Challenges course and a Social Science and Global Challenges course.
 Note that students who are double-majoring must only take the Global Challenges courses required for their primary major.
-Students seeking a double degree must complete the Global Challenges courses required for both majors (except MRC students, whose MRC coursework fulfills all Core requirements).
+Students seeking a double degree must complete the Global Challenges courses required for both majors (except Matteo Ricci Institute students, whose Matteo Ricci Institute coursework fulfills all UCOR requirements).

 The University Core Curriculum does not have a foreign language requirement.
 However, some colleges and programs do require proficiency in a language, please refer to the Catalog to view the requirements for your degree.